 Mark Chick: Enfranchisement Under The 1993 Act

 Mark Chick is a property expert, specialist leasehold solicitor and a Partner at Bishop & Sewell LLP.
-He is also a Director of the Association of Leasehold Enfranchisement Practitioners (ALEP) lecturing on leasehold issues and appearing on national television commenting on leasehold matters.
-The leaseholdinfo and the Leasehold Reform News websites are also written by Mark.
+He is also a Director of the Association of Leasehold Enfranchisement Practitioners (ALEP).

-Leasehold Life is very pleased to have been given the opportunity to reproduce part of the “Take No Notice” talk given by Mark Chick along with Andrew Pridell of APA Associates at the Association of Leasehold Enfranchisement Practitioners (ALEP) Autumn Conference on 18th October 20011.
+The following article is a reproduction of part of the “Take No Notice” talk given by Mark Chick along with Andrew Pridell of APA Associates at the Association of Leasehold Enfranchisement Practitioners (ALEP) Autumn Conference on 18th October 20011.

 Whilst this was a talk aimed at professionals (a full set of notes appears at (www.leaseholdreformnews.com), serving notice under the Leasehold Reform Housing and Urban Develoment Act 1993 is not as easy it seems and there are a few points that anyone looking to engage with this area should bear in mind.